tilburgsciencehub/website/content/building-blocks/analyze-data/regressions/kableextra.md

 </p>

 {{% summary %}}
-The `kableExtra` package provides powerful tools for creating attractive and publication-ready tables in R. By combining it with the `Modelsummary` package, we can generate informative and visually appealing regression tables for our research papers or reports.
+The `kableExtra` package provides powerful tools for creating attractive and publication-ready tables in R. By combining it with the `modelsummary` package, we can generate informative and visually appealing regression tables for our research papers or reports.

 This example shows how to use some `kableExtra` functions to improve a standard `modelsummary` table and have it outputted in LaTex format.
 The functions covered include how export the table in LaTeX format, specify column alignment, add fixed effect rows, add a header, and group rows.
 {{% /summary %}}